 Interest rates are usually better than credit cards

 Personal loans have been a hot item lately.
-According to TransUnion, personal loan balances reached a record-high $138 billion at the end of 2018.
-Financial technology (FinTech) lenders now account for 38 percent of personal loan balances, compared to just 5 percent of those balances in 2013.
+According to LendingTree, personal loan balances reached a record-high $241 billion at the end of 2023.
+While Financial technology (FinTech) lenders drove this trend at first, traditional banks have stepped up.
+FinTechs once made up 37.7 percent of personal loan balances but that number fell to 26.5 percent in 2023.

 Pitfalls of unsecured loans